MahmoudAshraf97/whisper-diarization/README.md

 Whisper, WhisperX and NeMo parameters are coded into diarize.py and helpers.py, I will add the CLI arguments to change them later
 ## Installation
-`FFMPEG` and `Cython` are needed as prerquisites to install the requirements
+`FFMPEG` and `Cython` are needed as prerequisites to install the requirements
 ```
 pip install cython
 ```